Are you looking to join a team of passionate and creative people working to make the world a healthier place for all people?

 Requirements:

-• Undergraduate or Graduate student at Parsons School of Design and The New School majoring in a relevant design field
+- 2nd-4th year undergraduate or graduate student at The New School majoring in a relevant design field.

 Desired Qualifications: